ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

    | IBM Cloud Backup for VPC       | Multi Volume Snapshots for VPC  | Editor   |
    | IBM Cloud Backup for VPC       | Virtual Server for VPC          | Operator |
    {: caption="Service-to-service authorizations" caption-side="bottom"}

    (Optional) To limit authorization scope to specific virtual server instances, click **Add a condition** and select **Instance ID** from the attribute list.
-Then select a specific instance from the dropdown menu.
+Then, select a specific instance from the menu.

-   Limiting authorization scope to specific instances causes backup failures for volumes attached to other instances.
+   Limiting authorization scope to specific instances causes backup failures for volumes that are attached to other instances.
 If you add a condition for Virtual Server for VPC, you must create a separate authorization policy for each instance whose volumes require backup.
-For more information, see [Troubleshooting authorization scope issues](/docs/vpc?topic=vpc-baas-troubleshoot-auth-scope).
+For more information, see [troubleshooting authorization scope issues](/docs/vpc?topic=vpc-baas-troubleshoot-auth-scope).
    {: important}

 1. Click **Next**.
 1. Select the role.
-See the table for the appropriate role.
+For more information, see the table for the appropriate role.
 1. Click **Review** and inspect your choices.
 1. Click **Authorize**.
 1. When you are returned to the **Manage authorizations** page, click **Create** again and follow the same steps to set up authorizations for the remaining services.